 Indonesian is a language spoken in Indonesia and is a working language in East Timor.
 Around 250 million people speak Indonesian as a first language.
 It belongs to the Malay family of languages.
 Commonly called Bahasa Indonesia [‘the language of Indonesia’].

-This page provides access to online courses, Indonesian/English/Indonesian dictionaries, current events, cultural information, grammar, vocabulary activities, tutorials, podcasts & blogs, Free and Fee-based software, other selected resources and general information.
+This page gives access to online courses, Indonesian/English/Indonesian dictionaries, vocabulary activities, tutorials, podcasts & blogs, current events, cultural information, grammar, free and fee-based software, other resources and information.

 Included is a selection of novels set in Indonesia, for teenagers and older students.
 They are designed to develop an understanding of Indonesian life and culture and how people in Australia relate to this.

 Indonesian Language Courses